 First, preheat your air fryer to 385°F (195°C).
 Then, line the air fryer basket with parchment paper and add in the cut-out biscuit dough.

-Make sure you do not overcrowd the basket, and all the biscuits are lying flat, so you may have to make the air fryer biscuits in batches.
+Make sure you do not overcrowd the basket, and all the biscuit dough is lying flat, so you may have to make the air fryer biscuits in batches.

 Air fry the biscuits for about 12 minutes, flipping your biscuits over halfway through baking.